mattiaswickberg/1dv600-lab/Documentation/IterationPlans.md

 - Test functionality: 15 minutes
 - Document process: 30 minutes
 - Reflect: 30 minutes

+### Requirements
+Function GetBookResourcse should return a book object when called with an id that corresponds to a book id in the database.
+If id does not correspond to an id in the database, function should return an empty object.

 ### Design comments
 The choice of designing the GetBookResource was not my original plan - after all, the function seems not to be used at all by the client, and as such seemed unneccessary.
 However, it dawned on me that while the function is not at this point useful for the API, I still need a function that does this job to be able to test the other functions properly, and so the most logical place to start would be this one, even though it makes a poorer example for some of the documentation needed for this course.